everest-engineering/lhotse/README.md

    until the projections are ready for use.
  * Processing groups allow replays to be limited to bounded contexts that are naturally isolated.

-The starter kit currently lacks programmatic support for triggering replays.
-Once this is implemented, however, the steps to perform a replay will be:
+The starter kit comes with programmatic support for triggering replays.
+To perform a replay:

- * disconnect the application from load balancers
+ * disconnect the application from load balancers (don't skip this is!)
- * trigger a replay via a JMX or Spring actuator call
+ * trigger a replay via a Spring actuator call
  * monitor the state of replay via a Spring actuator endpoint
  * reconnect the application to load balancers

-However, as of right now we need to:

- * disconnect the application from load balancers
- * shut down the application nodes
+Behind the scenes, replays are being executed by:
- * change the event processing configuration from subscribing event processors to [tracking event processors](https://axoniq.io/blog-overview/tracking-event-processors)
+ * changing the event processing configuration from subscribing event processors to [tracking event processors](https://axoniq.io/blog-overview/tracking-event-processors)
- * clear the tracking tokens (if present) in the Axon database
+ * clearing the tracking tokens in the Axon database
- * optionally clear aggregate snapshots from the Axon database
- * clear our projections
- * start up the application
- * monitor the logs and the tracking tokens to determine when tracking event processors have caught up with the tail of the event log
+ * placing a marker event into the event log that will end replays
+ * starting TEP processing, and
- * change the event processing configuration back to subscribing mode
+ * changing the event processing configuration back to subscribing mode when the TEP reaches the marker event

- * restart the application to apply the configuration change
- * reconnect the application to load balancers
+TODO: we need to check if we need to clear aggregate snapshots from the Axon database as part of triggering a replay!

 ## Endpoint access control